-At $1999.00 the Rep Fitness REP FT-5000 Functional Trainer isn’t cheap but it’s also a commercial-grade piece of equipment that is affordable for many garage gym customers.
+At $2299.99 with shipping included, the Rep Fitness REP FT-5000 Functional Trainer isn’t cheap but it’s also a commercial-grade piece of equipment that is affordable for many garage gym customers.
 The reviews are stellar and V2 has proven that Rep Fitness took user feedback and applied necessary upgrades to this awesome piece of gym equipment.

 - Commercial-grade build.